AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 >[!CONTEXTUALHELP]
 >id="intro_aem_cloudservice_architecture"
 >title="Introduction to AEM as a Cloud Service Architecture"
 >abstract="In this tab, you can view the new architecture of AEM as a Cloud Service and understand the changes.
-AEM has resulted in a dynamic architecture with a variable number of images so it is important to take the time to understand.the cloud architecture"
+AEM has resulted in a dynamic architecture with a variable number of images so it is important to take the time to understand the cloud architecture."
 >additional-url="https://video.tv.adobe.com/v/330542/" text="Architecture Overview"